 In today's age, the three act structure has permeated our culture, largely thanks to Hollywood which uses a three act structure in almost every film they produce.

-Furthermore, you will notice that many (though not all) of the structures on our list use some variation of the three act structure.
+Furthermore, you will notice that many (though not all) of the structures on my list use some variation of the three act structure.